In children lie all the greatest possibilities.

 — John Ruskin

-Suppose humankind was composed of a billion immortal beings, whose number would neither increase nor decrease, where and what would we be, great God!
+Suppose humankind was composed of a billion immortal beings, whose number would neither increase nor decrease, where and what would we be?
 We would undoubtedly become a thousand times more learned, but we would be a thousand times worse.
 Knowledge would accumulate, but all the virtue, which was born of suffering and devotion, i.e. family and society, would be dead.
 There would be no recompense.

-Blessed is childhood for the good that it gives on its own, and for the good that it produces without knowing or wishing it, simply by compelling and allowing itself to be loved.
+Blessed is childhood for the good that it does, and for the good that it brings about without knowing or wishing it, simply by making us love it and allowing itself to be loved.
 It is solely because of it that a particle of heaven is visible to us here on earth.
 Blessed too is death.
 Angels do not need to be born or to die in order to live; but for human beings, both the former and the latter are necessary and inexorable.

 — Amiel